 Teachers are expected to assume responsibility for the discipline of students in the individual classrooms as well as contributing to the monitoring of discipline throughout the building.
-The teacher is responsible for the safety, instruction and if so required discipline of pupils in his/her charge and as assigned by the principal or superintendent.
+The teacher is responsible for the care, discipline, and instruction of pupils in his/her charge and as assigned by the principal or superintendent.
 The teacher shall enforce all rules governing the conduct of pupils.
 In maintaining discipline, the teachers must be able to proceed with the assurance that support will be forthcoming from the principal, the superintendent, and the School Board.

 The authority of school officials acting pursuant to school rules is applicable to student behavior on and off campus when relevant to any lawful mission, process, or function of the school.
 The school may prohibit any action which impairs, interferes with, or obstructs the missions, processes, and functions of the school.
-The relationship of each off-campus student activity to the mission, process, or function of the school must be determined from the specific situation.
+Any off-campus student activity which does not come within this test is beyond the power and the responsibility of school officials to regulate.
+The relationship of each off-campus student activity to the mission, process, or function of the school must be determined from the specific fact situation.